pmengelbert/timplate/README.md

 timplate -c <filename.yaml>
 ```

-`pdflatex` will generate timesheet.pdf, which will look like this:
+This will generate timesheet.pdf, which will look like this:
 ![](timplate.png)